-11. Light and Glare [help]
+11. Light and Glare Find help answering light and glare questions a.

-- a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur? - b.
-Could light or glare from the finished project be a safety hazard or interfere with views? - c.
-What existing off-site sources of light or glare may affect your proposal? - d.
-Proposed measures to reduce or control light and glare impacts, if any:
+What time of day would it mainly occur?

+b.
+Could light or glare from the finished project be a safety hazard or interfere with views?

+c.
+What existing off-site sources of light or glare may affect your proposal?

+d.
+Proposed measures to reduce or control light and glare impacts, if any.

-12. Recreation [help]
+12. Recreation Find help answering recreation questions